History of the Jews in Montreal: Demographics and language

 In the 19th century, most Jews from Montreal were of British Sephardic origins, and Montreal did not have a German-Jewish elite that other communities had.

-Bernard Spolsky, author of The Languages of the Jews: A Sociolinguistic History, stated that Yiddish "Yiddish was the dominant language of the Jewish community of Montreal".
+Bernard Spolsky, author of The Languages of the Jews: A Sociolinguistic History, stated that "Yiddish was the dominant language of the Jewish community of Montreal".
 In 1931, 99% of Montreal Jews stated that Yiddish was their mother language.
 In the 1930s there was a Yiddish language education system and a Yiddish newspaper in Montreal.
 In 1938, most Jewish households in Montreal primarily used English and often used French and Yiddish.
 9% of the Jewish households only used French and 6% only used Yiddish.
-From 1907 to 1988 the Keneder Adler (Odler, The Canadian Eagle), a Yiddish newspaper, was published in Montreal.
+From 1907 to 1977 the Keneder Adler (Odler, The Canadian Eagle), a Yiddish newspaper, was published in Montreal.

 In the 20th century, children in Montreal Jewish households mostly read English publications while parents read publications in French and Yiddish.
 In 2006, Montreal had more Yiddish speakers than Toronto.